WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Washington/WaterAllocation/ReadME.md

 - **D_Point_WR_Doc.csv**

 #### Operation:
- - Generate empty waterAllocations.csv file with controlled vocabulary headers
+ - Generate empty waterAllocations.csv file with controlled vocabulary headers.
- - Assign Native Allocation ID from 'WR_Doc_ID'
+ - Assign Native Allocation ID from 'WR_Doc_ID'.
  - Get Site IDs from sites.csv based on the mapping between 'D_Point_ID' and 'WR_Doc_ID' through 'D_Point_WR_Doc'.
-Note there might be multiple sites mapped into one water right
+Note there might be multiple sites mapped into one water right.
- - Map Watersource IDs from watersources.csv based on source type code 'WaRecRCWClassTypeCode'
+ - Map Watersource IDs from watersources.csv based on source type code 'WaRecRCWClassTypeCode'.
- - Assign Beneficial use category from 'PurposeOfUseTypeCodes' based on mapping table
+ - Assign Beneficial use category from 'PurposeOfUseTypeCodes' based on mapping table.
- - Get Allocation type from 'WaRecPhaseTypeCode'
+ - Get Allocation type from 'WaRecPhaseTypeCode'.
- - Get Allocation legal status from 'WaRecProcessStatusTypeCode'
+ - Get Allocation legal status from 'WaRecProcessStatusTypeCode'.
- - Specify Allocation owner by concatenating Last name or Organization name ('PersonLastOrOrganizationNM') and first name ('PersonFirstNM')
+ - Specify Allocation owner by concatenating Last name or Organization name ('PersonLastOrOrganizationNM') and first name ('PersonFirstNM').
- - Get Allocation priority date from 'PriorityDate' and format it in WaDE2 compatible form
+ - Get Allocation priority date from 'PriorityDate' and format it in WaDE2 compatible form.
- - Assign Allocation time frame start and end the default values of 01/01 and 12/31, respectively
+ - Assign Allocation time frame start and end the default values of 01/01 and 12/31, respectively.
- - Get Allocation amount from 'InstantaneousQuantity', its unit from 'InstantaneousUnitCode', and convert all values to have units of CFS
+ - Get Allocation amount from 'InstantaneousQuantity', its unit from 'InstantaneousUnitCode', and convert all values to have units of CFS.
- - Get Allocation maximum from 'AnnualVolumeQuantity'
+ - Get Allocation maximum from 'AnnualVolumeQuantity'.
- - Drop rows if both Allocation amount and Allocation maximum are null
+ - Drop rows if both Allocation amount and Allocation maximum are null.
- - Drop duplicates if any
+ - Drop duplicates if any.
- - Copy results into **waterallocations.csv** and export
+ - Copy results into **waterallocations.csv** and export.

 #### Sample Data (Note: not all fields shown):
 OrganizationUUID | SiteUUID | WaterSourceUUID | BeneficialUseCategory | AllocationNativeID | AllocationOwner | AllocationTypeCV | AllocationLegalStatusCV